Yandex Cloud

 Terraform

-1. Create a Managed Service for OpenSearch source cluster with your preferred configuration, ensuring its hosts are publicly accessible.
+1. Create a Managed Service for OpenSearch source cluster using any suitable configuration with publicly accessible hosts.

-2. In the same availability zone, create a Yandex MPP Analytics for PostgreSQL target cluster in any suitable configuration.
+2. In the same availability zone, create a Greenplum® target cluster in any suitable configuration.
 When creating a cluster:

 • Enable public access for the hosts.